dominictarr/balancer/readme.markdown

 ##TODO

-  * figure out cookies
+  * figure out cookies -- DONE
-  * support branches.
+  * support branches.  -- DONE
-  * refactor out _admin api.
+  * refactor out _admin api. --DONE
   * stats aggregation.
+  * minimal persistance.  -- DONE

+## persistance.

+if the proxy crashes, it must restart without losing it's state. what must it remember?

+  * which apps are running... restart the apps as if they had been just updated.

 ## stats